MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-for-dimensional-model-using-dataflows.md

 One of the key points in any data integration system is to reduce the number of reads from the source operational system.
 In the traditional data integration architecture, this reduction is done by creating a new database called a *staging database*.
 The purpose of the staging database is to load data as-is from the data source into the staging database on a regular schedule.

-The rest of the data integration will then use the staging database as the source for further transformation and converting it to the dimensional model model structure.
+The rest of the data integration will then use the staging database as the source for further transformation and converting it to the dimensional model structure.

 We recommended that you follow the same approach using dataflows.
 Create a set of dataflows that are responsible for just loading data as-is from the source system (and only for the tables you need).
 The result is then stored in the storage structure of the dataflow (either Azure Data Lake Storage or Dataverse).
 This change ensures that the read operation from the source system is minimal.